 basic writing materials and authorised materials, as indicated on

-the frontice of the examination paper.
-Unauthorised materials, such as
+the master exam cover page.
+Unauthorised materials, such as bags

-bags or briefcases of any description, may not be taken into the
+or briefcases of any description, may not be taken into the examination

-examination room.
-Items of this nature may be placed in the area
+room.
+Items of this nature may be placed in the area established